-1. Female student:

-- 1.1 Official school uniform. - 1.1.1 Scrub attire of school designated styles and color only.
+- 1. Female student: - 1.1 Official school uniform. - 1.1.1 Scrub attire of school designated styles and color only.
 An all-white undershirt must be worn under scrub top; no other garments may be visible under scrubs. - 1.1.2 Student identification badge must be worn at all times.
 It is to be visible at all times, on the shoulder area with picture facing out.
-No decorative stickers or pins are to be worn on the ID badge. - 1.2 Shoes: Clean nursing or athletic leather-like shoes with enclosed heel and toe.
-Can only be white in color, subject to faculty approval.
-Clean shoelaces as appropriate for shoe style. - 1.3 Nails are to be clean and must not extend past the end of the finger pads; nail polish, artificial nails and nail ornaments of all kinds are unacceptable.

-- 1.4 No jewelry is permitted. - 1.5 Other: Ball-point pen with black ink and notepad. - 1.6 In facilities where the facility provides scrub attire; student will change from official school uniform, to scrubs provided by the clinical site, before entry into the restricted areas of the surgical suites.
+No decorative stickers or pins are to be worn on the ID badge. - 1.2 Shoes: Clean nursing or athletic leather/leather-like shoes with closed toes and backs, low heels, and non-skid soles.
+Can only be white or black in color.
+Clean shoelaces as appropriate for shoe style. - 1.3 Nails are to be clean and must not extend past the end of the finger pads; nail polish, artificial nails and nail ornaments of all kinds are unacceptable. - 1.4 No jewelry, of any kind, is permitted. - 1.5 Other: Ball-point pen with black ink and notepad. - 1.6 In facilities where the facility provides scrub attire; student will change from official school uniform, to scrubs provided by the clinical site, before entry into the restricted areas of the surgical suites.
 No undergarments may be visible while in surgical attire.
 The student will change back into the official school uniform before leaving the clinical site.

-2. Male Students:

-- 2.1 Official school uniform, - 2.1.1 Scrub attire of school designated styles and color only.
-An all-white undershirt must be worn under scrub top; no other garments may be visible under scrubs. - 2.1.2 Student identification badge must be worn at all times.
+- 2. Male Students: - 2.1 Official school uniform, - 2.1.1 Scrub attire of school designated styles and color only.
+An all white undershirt must be worn under scrub top; no other garments may be visible under scrubs. - 2.1.2 Student identification badge must be worn at all times.
 It is to be visible at all times, on the shoulder area with picture facing out.
-No decorative stickers or pins are to be worn on the ID badge. - 2.2 Shoes: Clean nursing or athletic leather-like shoes with enclosed heel and toe.
-Can only be white in color, subject to faculty approval.
-Clean shoelaces as appropriate for shoe style. - 2.3 Nails are to be clean and must not extend past the end of the finger pad; nail polish, artificial nails and nail ornaments of all kinds are unacceptable. - 2.4 No jewelry is permitted. - 2.5 Other: Ball-point pen with black ink, and notepad. - 2.6 In facilities where the facility provides scrub attire; student will change from official school uniform, to scrubs provided by the clinical site, before entry into the restricted areas of the surgical suites.
+No decorative stickers or pins are to be worn on the ID badge. - 2.2 Shoes: Clean nursing or athletic leather/leather-like shoes with closed toes and backs, low heels, and non-skid soles.
+Can only be white or black in color.
+Clean shoelaces as appropriate for shoe style. - 2.3 Nails are to be clean and must not extend past the end of the finger pad; nail polish, artificial nails and nail ornaments of all kinds are unacceptable. - 2.4 No jewelry, of any kind, is permitted. - 2.5 Other: Ball-point pen with black ink, and notepad. - 2.6 In facilities where the facility provides scrub attire; student will change from official school uniform, to scrubs provided by the clinical site, before entry into the restricted areas of the surgical suites.
 No undergarments may be visible while in surgical attire.
 The student will change back into the official school uniform before leaving the clinical site.